aditya-azad/my-website/src/blog/mastering-vim-part-1-the-basics.md

 - `INSERT` - To insert text into the file.
 - `VISUAL` - To select the text and execute commands on that selected text.

 Normal mode is the mode in which you are going to spend most of your time in.
 Moving around and debugging code is really fast in this mode.
 To enter normal mode you press `ESC` key.
-You will notice that you cannot enter text in this mode if you try to. **To switch to other modes you have to be in normal mode first**.
-Always.
+You will notice that you cannot enter text in this mode if you try to.

-To go into insert mode you click `i` (it is case sensitive).
+To go into insert mode you click `i` (case sensitive).
 The last line on your terminal will say `-- INSERT --`.
 Now you can enter as much text as you want and click `ESC` when you are done with inserting.
 Always use normal mode to move around in text. **Please don't use arrow keys** or there is no point in using vim.

 To go into visual mode you click `v`, `V` or `Ctrl+v` depending on what you want to do.
 For, now don't worry about it.
 Just know that it is used to select text.
 I will get into visual mode separately.
 When you press either of those key bindings, the last line on your terminal will say `-- VISUAL --`.
 Most of the key bindings for visual mode is same as normal mode.

 ### Navigation

-Okay, now let's get into it. **All of the key binding from now on have to be written in normal mode** unless stated otherwise.
 To move around in the text you need to use `h`, `j`, `k`, `l`.
 These are your arrow keys from now on. `h` is used to go left, `j` for down, `k` for up, `l` for right.
+This obviously cannot be done in insert mode.

 **It is going to be hard at first.
 But, the payoff is going to be huge**.
 You are going to mess up a lot.
 Don't worry, you will get there.
 Enter a bunch of text using insert mode and try this.